Aaron09/Soccer-Trainer-iOS-App/README.md

 # Soccer-Trainer-iOS-App
-Version Control and Backup for Soccer Trainer iOS App
+A soccer statistic tracking and skills development iOS application.